 When I was four years old, I wanted to be a primary school teacher.
 However, at the age of 8, I changed direction and dreamed of being a lawyer, aspiring to make a difference to the world.

-Job Broker (Stroud and North Cotswolds)
+Job Broker (Stroud and Cirencester)

 I am a job broker for Gloucestershire County Council.
 In this role I support our customers find sustainable employment through regular 1:1 meetings and training.
 I also run the Forwards Job Club every week.

 My previous experience comes from working with Learn Direct as an enrolment officer.
-Whilst with Learn Direct, I placed individuals into Entry Level 1 to Level 3 apprenticeships.
+Whilst with Learn Direct, I placed individuals into Level 1 to Level 3 apprenticeships.

 When I was younger, I wanted to be a professional athlete, specifically, 100 meter Olympic Champion.